The 2026 Iditarod Trail Sled Dog Race officially starts Sunday, March 8 in Willow, as mushers depart for Nome, 1,100 grueling miles away.

-This is officially called the Iditarod "Restart" because there is a ceremonial start in Anchorage on Saturday, March 1.
+This is officially called the Iditarod "Restart" because there is a ceremonial start in Anchorage on Saturday, March 7.
 That day does not count in the standings - it's only for show in Alaska's largest city.
-But come Monday, March 3, the mushers are on the lock as they depart the restart.
+But come Sunday, March 8 in Willow, the mushers are on the lock as they depart the restart.

 The Iditarod is Alaska's marquee sporting event, as mushers from around the world travel here with their teams of dogs to compete for Iditarod glory.
 While winning would be spectacular, just finishing the race is a testament to every musher and their dogs - more people on Earth have reached the summit of Mount Everest than have finished an Iditarod.